ElliottF05/mini-lambda/README.md

 ## Status

-**In development!** APIs and internals may change frequently.
-Expect breaking changes while the project evolves.
+**In development!** APIs and internals are changing frequently so expect breaking changes while the project evolves

 ## Key features

 - **Serverless execution:** Run uploaded WebAssembly modules in a sandboxed environment.
 - **Low latency:** Ahead-of-time compilation and caching to target sub-50ms cold start times.
 - **Distributed orchestration:** Workers dynamically register and receive jobs from an orchestrator.
-- **Secure runtime:** Sandbox isolation with configurable memory/time limits and restricted capabilities.
+- **Secure runtime:** Sandbox isolation with restricted capabilities.
-- **Scalable design:** Architecture designed to scale horizontally across 100+ heterogeneous nodes.
+- **Scalable design:** Architecture designed to scale horizontally across 100+ distributed nodes.

 ---